hengchu/bind-rs/README.md

 rust traits instead of modules.

-Basically, to declare to the type system that some type `T` is a monad, we need to first create a `TM` that acts as a "namespace" for the monad `T`.
-Then, the namespace and the actual monad representation `T` are connected through generic associated types (at the moment, still an incomplete feature).
+Basically, to declare to the type system that some type `T` is a monad, we need to first create a type `TM` that acts as a "namespace" for the monad `T`.
+Then, the namespace and the actual monad representation `T` are connected through generic associated types (at the moment, still an incomplete feature of `rustc`).

 For details, check out `src/identity.rs`, `src/future.rs` or `src/state.rs`.